 When a good portion of your life is spent serving other people in the public eye it’s important to take time out to invest your energy in your marriage too.
-Although coaches, pastors, parachurch ministers, and military members serve their communities in different capacities there are several similarities which makes the list I’m highlighting below relevant for everyone to consider.
+As coaches, pastors, parachurch ministers, and military members you all serve your communities in different capacities.
+There are several similarities that make the list I’m highlighting below relevant for everyone to consider.

-While it’s important for everyone to spend time nurturing their marriage relationship, there are additional elements to consider when you spend a considerable amount of time apart due to work travel and when your weekends are shaped by your spouse’s job because when you learn to operate without each other it takes intentional effort to continue to commit to your partnership.
+While it’s important for everyone to spend time nurturing their marriage relationship, there are additional elements to consider when you spend a considerable amount of time apart due to work travel.
+When your weekends are shaped by your spouse’s job obligations it’s not always easy to prioritize socializing with your peers or even finding an hour for a date.
+When you learn to operate independently within your marriage relationship for months on end it takes intentional effort to continue to commit to your partnership.

-Make the effort to really understand yourself.
-Your likes, dislikes, and the experiences that inform your views.
-There are hundreds of personality tests available.
-I have found the most informative test for us is the Enneagram.
+Invest in your marriage every day.
+First, make an effort to really understand yourself.
+Know your likes, dislikes, and the experiences that inform your views.
+There are hundreds of personality quizzes available.
+I have found the most informative tool for understanding why I react the way I do both in healthy and unhealthy seasons is the Enneagram.

-Additionally, the Five Love Languages has developed an app to help you remember to love your spouse within the content they prefer.
+For others, Five Love Languages more helpful because you need to step outside of your preferences and engage in your relationship in ways your spouse will perceive as love.
+In addition to the test and books, the team has developed an app to help you remember to love your spouse within the content they prefer.
 Check out Love Nudge to not only help to remember your spouse’s love languages, but you can add prompts to act.
 Knowledge is great, but investing in relationships requires active participation.

 A Weekend to Remember